-The proposed concept of ICM has been validated experimentally.
 Firstly, the indirectly acquired DC link current waveforms are compared with the phase current waveforms under normal operating conditions.
-The cases with balanced and unbalanced phase currents are shown in Figs. 1.5 a), b), respectively.
-In the first case, phase currents are almost equal and therefore, the restored DC link current waveform is lined up with sampled values nearly the same.
-In case of misbalance, the phase currents are unequal and the signal obtained from the op-amp circuit reflects an existing phase current misbalance.
+The cases with balanced and unbalanced phase currents are shown in (Fig. 1.8.) a and b, respectively.
+In the first case, phase currents are almost equal and therefore, the restored DC link current waveform is lined-up with sampled values nearly same.
+In case of misbalance, the phase currents are inequal and the signal obtained from op-amp circuit reflects an existing phase current misbalance.
 Secondly, the current measurement accuracy is investigated.
-The differences between the reconstructed and measured phase current values are compared at different converter operating points within the whole duty cycle range.
-The resulting deviations are shown in Fig. 1.6.
-The accuracy of the proposed method is adequate, the phase current misbalance is well represented by the ICM sensing signal and the measurement error is well below 0.5 A in the wide operation range.
-For more details, refer to [25].
+The differences between reconstructed and measured phase current values are compared at different converter operating points within the whole duty cycle range.
+The resulted deviations are shown in (Fig. 1.9.).
+The accuracy of the proposed method is adequate, phase current misbalance is well represented by the ICM sensing signal and the measurement error is well below 0.5 A in the wide operation range.

-Fig. 1.5.
-Converter current waveforms under normal operating conditions in cases of a) balanced and b) unbalanced phase currents.
+Figure 1.8.
+Converter current waveforms under normal operating conditions in case of a)balanced and b)unbalanced phase currents

-Fig. 1.6.
-Deviations between measured and reconstructed phase current values.
+Figure 1.9.
+Deviations between measured and reconstructed phase current values